-In this article I have written about working with a person-centred supervisor and have included some theory to help explain about supervisory relationships.
-There are sections on personal and professional development; a collaborative relationship; first sessions in group and individual supervision and a long section on what people talk about during supervision.
+In this article, I have written about working with a person-centred supervisor and have included some theory to help explain about supervisory relationships.
+There are sections on personal and professional development; a collaborative relationship; first sessions in group and individual supervision; as well as a long section on what people talk about during supervision.

 Carl Rogers (1957) describes six conditions that he considers necessary and sufficient for psychological growth.
 Whilst these conditions refer to the relationship between counsellor and client it can be argued that they are also important in supervisory relationships.

-The second condition is that within the client there is an imbalance or inconsistency.
-As a result the client feels anxious and seeks counselling.
+Imbalance or inconsistency - the second condition is that within the client there is an imbalance or inconsistency.
+As a result, the client feels anxious and seeks counselling.
 Rogers calls this state incongruence.
 It might be that this condition is most relevant to counselling relationships.

-The third condition is that the therapist/supervisor is congruent within the relationship.
+Congruence - the third condition is that the therapist/supervisor is congruent within the relationship.
 This involves being continuously aware of what one is experiencing whilst with a client/supervisee and able and ready to share ones experiencing when therapeutic or helpful.